mustkhan/Pedestrian-Detection-Research/README.md

 ## YoloV3 Model In Action

 These are some videos of a test run of these trained models on Zeus, our self driving car at the University of Toronto Institute for Aerospace Studies (UTIAS).
+The videos were taken by the blackfly cameras on Zeus.

 <p align="center">
   <img src="Images/blackfly_image_color_compressed_yolov3_inference.gif" alt="GSCNN" title="GSCNN" height="300" />